Roads and waterways

 Predict consequences of interventions

 The models can be used to predict the consequences of various interventions.
 Once the decision has been made to invest in a section of a road or waterway, the models help us decide exactly what needs to be changed.
-They also shed light on the advantages and disadvantages of building new infrastructure or adapting existing assets to handle changes in traffic intensity and journey times.
+They also shed light on the advantages and disadvantages of building new infrastructure or adapting existing assets to handle changes in traffic volumes and journey times.
 The forecasts then form input for cost/benefit and environmental impact analyses on factors such as noise nuisance, air pollution and nature conservation.